+Guidance

-Guidance Keeping Children Safe in out-of-school settings
+Keeping Children Safe in out-of-school settings After-school clubs, community activities and tuition: safeguarding guidance for providers

 The Designated Teacher

 The Governing body have appointed a Designated Teacher (DT) who works with the local authority to promote the educational achievement of registered pupils in our setting, who are looked after.
 Our Designated Teacher works across the school to promote and improve educational outcomes for children in care using evidence-based interventions.